 - Part of the allure of vintage lenses is that they are small.
-Small cameras with behemoth lenses are missing the point.
-For me, there is no good reason to own an f/0.95 manual focus lens because it is unwieldy and unless you are taking pictures of garden gnomes you won’t focus at f/0.95 accurately except by chance anyway.
+For me, there is no good reason to own an f/0.95 manual focus lens because it is unwieldy.
+Moreover, unless you are taking pictures of garden gnomes you won’t focus at f/0.95 accurately anyway.

-- You are OK buying used lenses but you dont want to deal with the hassles of legacy lenses with their fungus, cleaning marks, sticky oils, etc.
+- You are OK buying used lenses but you don’t really want to deal with the hassles of legacy lenses with their fungus, cleaning marks, sticky oils, etc.

 - You want a lens to be fully functional when shot wide open.
-There is little reason to carry a lens you cant use wide open.
+There is little reason to carry a big lens you can’t use wide open.
+Right?

-- You believe that sun flares are a bonus and not a flaw…to some degree
+- You believe that sun flares are a bonus and not a flaw…sometimes anyway

 A guide to the reviews